luigifcruz/CyberEther/apps/macos/README.md

 apps/macos/sign-notarize-dmg.sh
 ```

 The create stages only assemble the app bundle and DMG.
 The sign/notarize stages require Apple Developer ID and App Store Connect API credentials in environment variables.
-In GitHub Actions, notarization is restricted to protected `v*` tag pushes through the `macos-notarization` environment.
+In GitHub Actions, push-triggered packaging signs and notarizes through the `macos-notarization` environment.

 Required signing/notarization variables: